boydjawun/ActiveDirectory-HomeLab-Setup/README.md

 ![image.png](images/image.png)

 # Description
-This project showcases knowlege of system architecture, domain management, and proficiency in constructing and managing complex network environments by configuring Microsoft Server 2022 to host Active Directory and deploying a Domain Controller.
-Also using a PowerShell script to create add users to the Active Directory demonstrates the ability to streamline administrative tasks efficiently.
-After deploying the Domain Controller, I create the Windows 11 Pro Virtual Machine and join it to the Domain Controller.
-The client is then joined to the Domain Controller and logged into using one of the created users from the PowerShell script
+This GitHub repository demonstrates my expertise in system architecture, domain management, and building/managing complex network environments through a hands-on Active Directory (AD) home lab setup using Oracle VirtualBox.
+The project involves configuring Microsoft Windows Server 2022 to host Active Directory Domain Services (AD DS) and deploying a Domain Controller (DC).
+A PowerShell script is utilized to automate the creation and addition of 1,000 users to AD, highlighting efficient administrative task automation.
+Following DC deployment, a Windows 11 Pro virtual machine is created as a client, configured with appropriate network settings, and joined to the domain.
+The setup culminates in logging into the client VM using one of the script-generated domain user accounts, simulating a basic corporate network environment.This project serves as a practical showcase for networking, virtualization, and AD administration skills

 # Objectives
 - Download and install VMWare